 Weight loss is a personal journey.
-Every day, people tell me about their individual motivations and goals for losing weight.
+Every day, people tell their primary care providers about their individual motivations and goals for losing weight.
 There are common themes, but many goals are as unique as the people who discuss them.

-The list below was created by Healthy Eating and Active Lifestyle with Thoughtful Habits group members.
+A list was created by bariatric surgery patients during education sessions held before surgery was discussed.
 Members of this group meet before having bariatric surgery to discuss the psychological changes that can occur with substantial weight loss and how to adjust their behaviors for their new lifestyles after surgery.

 - Riding on a zip line